Course 5

 Course description

 Please note: there are two variants of this course.
-One is for those who are taking the certificate courses in Language Advising (Part 2).
+Option 1 is for those who are taking the certificate courses in Language Advising.
 This option, like all other courses in the program, takes 3 weeks.
 It helps participants develop a plan to implement a change relating to language advising in their community.
-The other is open to anyone and is the only one of the certificate courses that is available to take as a stand-alone option (Parts 1 and 2 consecutively).
+Option 2 is open to anyone and is the only one of the certificate courses that is available to take as a stand-alone option.
 This option takes 6 weeks and goes more deeply into the practice of teacher-leadership.

-OPTION 1 – LEADING A CHANGE (3 WEEKS; Part 2 only)
+OPTION 1 – LEADING A CHANGE (3 WEEKS)

 As part of the course you will learn how to innovate your practice, how to identify key stakeholders, how to communicate your ideas to them, and how to develop a feasible plan for implementation.
 You will learn about teacher-leadership skills that will support you in bringing people along with you and that will guide you in working ‘within the system’ you are in.
 You will pitch this idea to your peers and in this way develop your professional communication skills.
 At the end of the course you will have an actionable implementation plan.

-OPTION 2 – STAND-ALONE TEACHER-LEADERSHIP COURSE (6 WEEKS; Parts 1 and 2)
+OPTION 2 – STAND-ALONE TEACHER-LEADERSHIP COURSE (6 WEEKS)

-In this version of the course you will also develop a plan-for-change (see above).
-In addition we delve deeper into the topic of teacher-leadership.
+In this version of the course you will also develop a plan-for-change (see above) but in addition we delve deeper into the practice of teacher-leadership.

 A common misperception of leadership is that it requires a position ‘at the top’.
 Directors, managers and deans are leaders, the rest are expected to follow.
 21st century challenges are such that this model no longer works.
 We all need to step up and do our part.
 This means knowing how to ‘lead from behind’, how to inspire colleagues, learners and the institution’s management.
 This means knowing how to identify problems or opportunities, how to alert and bring people on board, and how to collaborate to develop new ways of doing – and being.
 In this course you will learn not just the mechanics of leadership (as important as they are) but also the personal, emotional, ecological and spiritual strength necessary to be a true leader, regardless of your formal position.